-How does a given sequence of amino acids (i.e. a polypeptide chain) fold into a specific conformation as soon as it is conceived on the ribosomal machinery using the information on mRNA in millisecond - second timescales, is the problem pending a resolution for close to six decades.
+Protein folding can be considered to involve changes in the polypeptide chain conformation to attain a stable conformation corresponding to the global minimum in free energy which is about 10 to 15 kcal/mol lower relative to the unfolded state [10].
+How does a given sequence of amino acids fold into a specific conformation as soon as it is conceived on the ribosomal machinery using the information on mRNA in millisecond - second timescales, is the problem pending a resolution for over five decades.
 Linus Pauling solved the secondary structure problem in proteins and later Prof G N Ramachandran, made some significant contributions towards a deeper understanding of the secondary structure of proteins.
-His fundamental work in this area is remembered in the form of Ramachandran maps [14].
-For a 200 amino acid protein with just two conformations per amino acid (i.e. considering only a highly restricted Ramachandran map), a systematic search for this minimum among all possible 2200 conformations, will take approximately 1054 years which is much longer than the present age of the universe.
-Despite this innumerable number of conformations to search, nature does it in milliseconds to seconds (Fig. 9).
+His fundamental work in this area is remembered in the form of Ramachandran maps [11].
+For a 200 amino acid protein with just two conformations per amino acid (i.e. considering only a highly restricted Ramachandran map), a systematic search for this minimum among all possible $2^{200}$ conformations, will take approximately $3 \times 10^{54}$ years which is much longer than the present age of the universe.
+Despite this innumerable number of conformations to search, nature does it in milliseconds to seconds (Fig. 7).